zakjan/objectpath/README.md

 In case of parsing errors, function `getByPath` silently catches the error and returns `null`.
 If you wish to handle the error on your own, call `parsePath` and `getByParsedPath` separately.

+**Optional chaining**

+Some programming languages have optional chaining operator `?.`.
+This is the default and only mode of operation of this library by design.

+**Null vs. undefined**

+In case of non-existing property, `null` is returned.
+This is because `undefined` is a JS-only construct, it even can't be stored in JSON.

 **Boolean truth table**

 `false`, `null`, `undefined` evaluates to `false`, everything else evaluates to `true`.
 This differs from JS, which evaluates `0`, `''` also to `false`.